 Sport in Amsterdam and Netherlands

 Gaasperplasrun – 1km, 2km, 5km and 10km runs around the Gaasperplaas, a lake in south-east Amsterdam.
-25th edition scheduled for 9 Jun 2019.
+26th edition expected 14 Jun 2020.

-Tri Amsterdam – International triathlon event which offers half-distance and full Olympic distance courses around the Amstel river area.
-30 Jun 2019.
+Tri Amsterdam – International triathlon event which offers half-distance and full Olympic distance courses around Park Somerlust in the Amstel river area.
+Expected 21 Jun 2020.

-Dutch Moto GP – Popular motorcycle racing event held at the Assen TT circuit over the weekend 28-30 Jun 2019.
+Dutch Moto GP – Popular motorcycle racing event held at the Assen TT circuit over the weekend, expected 26-28 Jun 2020.

 Friday Night Skate – 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.